 Springboard+ is co-funded by the Government of Ireland and the European Social Fund as part of the ESF programme for Employability, Inclusion and Learning 2014-2020.

 All Galway Business School Springboard+ courses are fully accredited by Quality & Qualifications Ireland (QQI) and cover levels 6, 7 and 8 on the National Framework of Qualifications (NFQ), to suit applicants with a range of prior qualifications and experience.

 Where do our programmes take place?

 Galway Business School is located in Salthill, so you’ll be studying not only at one of Ireland’s leading private business colleges, but also in one of most beautiful coastal locations.
 If we're able to welcome you face-to-face, Salthill is a 3-minute drive from the centre of Galway and has free surface parking along the promenade.

-Throughout the Covid-19 pandemic, our Springboard business courses at Galway Business School will be delivered flexibly through blended or online learning to allow you to study effortlessly regardless of any restrictions on mobility.
-In the event of a lockdown early next year, all Springboard courses will be delivered online, during the evening time.
+Throughout the Covid-19 pandemic, our Springboard business courses at Galway Business School were delivered flexibly through blended or online learning to allow you to study effortlessly regardless of any restrictions on mobility.
+The teaching model was successful and will continue in the following year, with all Springboard courses to be delivered online, during the evening time.

 We have extensive experience of delivering engaging, lively online sessions to people from across the world, so you’ll quickly feel part of the group, even if you’re not in the same room.

 Springboard is a government initiative aimed to help you gain access to education.